Business & Economic Initiatives

 Several agencies are working on an expansion of the natural gas service offered in Waymart as an economic development boost.

-Wayne Memorial Hospital in Honesdale has embarked on an expansion project that will add an 85,000-square-foot patient tower to the facility on Park Street.
+Wayne Memorial Hospital in Honesdale has nearly completed an expansion project that will add an 85,000-square-foot patient tower to the facility on Park Street.

-This fund provides grants to for-profit entities for the purpose of undertaking activities that will encourage and support economic growth and job creation within Wayne County, PA.
+This fund provides grants to for-profit entities for the purpose of undertaking activities that will encourage and support economic growth and job creation within Wayne County.
 The program is administered by WEDCO on behalf of the County Commissioners.

 The training Kitchen & Café allows youth and those with disabilities or others with barriers to employment, an opportunity to learn pre-employment skills, receive food safety training and to participate and give back to their community.